iamcrjones/CameronJones_T1A2/README.md

 I began building the skeleton for most of the pages with html, making sure that I had the core components in place before adding the sprinkles.

-After the core structure was completed, I began style my site with css, to position the layout, using my wireframes as reference.
+After the core structure was completed, I began styling my site with css, to position the layout, using my wireframes as reference.

 Next I added my initial colour scheme, but realised that it was too bland, and made my website look extremely dated.
 I then changed the colour scheme to greens, blues, and cream, which fit the aesthetic I was going for a lot better.
 I reached out to a colourblind friend for feedback, as accessibility was one of my focal points.
 They informed me that the text was difficult to read on the dark green background I had chosen, so I switched out the colours to make sure all users can browse my site with ease.